Send and receive mail in prison

 - feathers, dried flowers or jewellery

-- plastic cards, including telephone calling cards
+- plastic cards, including telephone calling cards or charge cards

 - tapes, CDs or video games

 - lipstick, lip imprints, body fluids or strong scents of perfume

 - religious materials including articles or pamplets – these are available through the Chaplaincy